 The popular night market in Keelung is a must visit when you are in the area.
 But did you ever wonder how much waste you are producing in a single street food tour?
-With a few tricks you can avoid disposable plates, cutlery and bags.
-This is a guide to a plastic free and more sustainable night market visit.
+With a few tricks you can avoid disposable plates, cutlery and bags and visit the night market plastic free.
+This is a guide to a more sustainable night market visit.

 Why we should reduce waste

 You just wanted to order an orange juice.
 In just a second, the street vendor quickly reaches for the package and, before you can intervene, you end up with a plastic cup, tap and straw – everything nicely wrapped up in a plastic bag.
 After sipping your drink for ten minutes, the package is useless and you are going to throw everything into the bin.

 Now imagine how much waste the Keelung Night Market is producing every day.
 On peak days, around 500 visitors rush over the street food market.
 If everybody gets a drink, there would be an amount of 500 plastic cups, straws and plastic bags – just for the beverage.
 The hungry crowd usually also adds a main dish using a disposable plate and cutlery and a side dish or desert using another plastic container and bag.